 3. FUR SKIRT.
 The fur skirt is the easiest one in that you have the least amount of things to add to it, but you have to be a little slower when cutting out your circles to keep the length of the fur in tact around the edges.
 I used the folding method in step 1 to mark my cutting path, but I didn’t cut all the layers at once like I did with the felt.
 I kept flipping and refolding the fur so I could mark all the way around the circle, and then only cut one layer deep making very small cuts as I went.
 Try and keep the bottom blade of your scissors scraping as close to the backing of the fur as possible and that will also keep you from chopping the ends of your fur short.
 After you make all your cuts into the fur, take it outside and give it a good shake so it won’t shed any more fur bits later.

 It was kind of bananas how quickly I could make all three skirts.
 So these really are fast and easy options for your tree.
-Elsie’s tree agreed to model the skirts for our pictures, isn’t it just the cutest?!
+Elsie’s tree agreed to model the skirts for our pictures (we love a white Christmas tree over here with some pretty garland), isn’t it just the cutest?!
+Of course, there are so many different kinds of cute tree skirts out there (or you can even try a tree collar if you haven’t before!).
+We’ve also got a boatload of holiday content in our archives so browse through there for more holiday projects and recipes!
 Since I only needed one skirt for my tree, I got into the Christmas spirit and gave out the other two to very good homes.
 Can you guess which one I picked (hint: answer is here)?
 Which one would you make for your tree? xo.
 Laura

 Credits // Author and Photography: Laura Gummerman.
 Photos edited with A Beautiful Mess actions.